Hirsutism and excessive hair growth in women – what can you do?

 The severity of hirsutism is often measured using the Ferriman-Gallwey score.
-This score assesses hair development on nine body areas.
+This score assesses hair development on nine body parts.
 A score of 8 or higher may indicate a hormonal cause such as polycystic ovary syndrome (PCOS).

 Causes of hirsutism